carlosaoribeiro/ProjectReelCine/README.md

 ---

-## 🚀 Como Usar
+## 🚀 How to Use

-1. Instale o app no seu dispositivo Android
+1. Install the app on your Android device
-2. Crie sua conta ou faça login com e-mail e senha
+2. Sign up or log in with email and password
-3. Crie ou entre em um grupo
+3. Create or join a group
-4. Toque em **+ Recomendar Filme** para buscar um filme e adicionar um comentário
+4. Tap **+ Recommend Movie** to search for a movie and add a comment
-5. Veja as recomendações no **Feed** com nome do autor, imagem e comentário
+5. View recommendations in the **Feed** with author name, poster, and message
-6. Todas as ações são salvas automaticamente no Firestore em tempo real
+6. All actions are saved automatically in Firestore in real time

 ---

-## 🧱 Telas Principais
+## 🧱 Main Screens

-- `SplashActivity`: Tela de carregamento
+- `SplashActivity`: Splash screen
-- `LoginActivity`: Login via Firebase
+- `LoginActivity`: Firebase login
-- `CadastroUsuarioActivity`: Cadastro de usuário
+- `CadastroUsuarioActivity`: User registration
-- `MainActivity`: Menu principal com navegação
+- `MainActivity`: Main menu with navigation
-- `GruposActivity`: Listagem e criação de grupos
+- `GruposActivity`: Group listing and creation
-- `RecomendacoesGrupoFragment`: Feed do grupo com recomendações
+- `RecomendacoesGrupoFragment`: Group feed with recommendations
-- `RecomendarFilmeActivity`: Busca e recomendação de filmes
+- `RecomendarFilmeActivity`: Search and recommend movies
-- `FeedActivity`: Feed geral de recomendações
+- `FeedActivity`: General feed with all recommendations

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - Kotlin
-- Arquitetura MVVM
+- MVVM Architecture
 - Firebase Authentication
 - Firebase Firestore
-- Retrofit (API TMDB)
+- Retrofit (TMDB API)
-- RecyclerView com adapters personalizados
+- RecyclerView with custom adapters
-- Glide para carregamento de imagens
+- Glide for image loading
 - Material Design
-- Tema escuro personalizado (#0B132B com texto branco e botões roxos arredondados)
+- Custom dark theme (#0B132B background with white text and rounded purple buttons)

 ---

-## 📁 Estrutura no Firestore
+## 📁 Firestore Structure

 - `usuarios`
-  - Campos: `nome`, `email`, `avatarUrl`, `uid`
+  - Fields: `nome`, `email`, `avatarUrl`, `uid`

 - `usuarios/{uid}/recomendacoes`
-  - Campos: `titulo`, `comentario`, `posterPath`, `timestamp`, `usuarioNome`, `avatarUrl`
+  - Fields: `titulo`, `comentario`, `posterPath`, `timestamp`, `usuarioNome`, `avatarUrl`

 - `grupos`
-  - Campos: `nome`, `descricao`, `adminId`
+  - Fields: `nome`, `descricao`, `adminId`

 - `grupos/{grupoId}/recomendacoes`
-  - Campos: `titulo`, `comentario`, `posterPath`, `timestamp`, `usuarioNome`, `avatarUrl`
+  - Fields: `titulo`, `comentario`, `posterPath`, `timestamp`, `usuarioNome`, `avatarUrl`

 ---

-## 📌 Observações
+## 📌 Notes

-- Cada grupo possui seu próprio feed de recomendações
+- Each group has its own recommendation feed
-- Busca de filmes via TMDB com resultados em tempo real
+- Movie search via TMDB API with real-time results
-- `SessionManager` gerencia os dados locais do usuário
+- `SessionManager` handles local user data
-- Layout moderno e acessível, com interface escura
+- Clean and accessible layout with dark interface
-- Permite expansão futura para comentários, curtidas e recomendações cruzadas
+- Easily expandable for likes, comments, and cross-recommendations

 ---

-## 🔐 Segurança e Privacidade
+## 🔐 Security and Privacy

-Todos os dados são armazenados com segurança no **Firebase Firestore** e acessíveis apenas pelo usuário autenticado.
-A autenticação é feita pelo **Firebase Authentication** com controle de acesso baseado no UID.
+All data is securely stored in **Firebase Firestore** and only accessible to authenticated users.
+Authentication is handled by **Firebase Authentication** with UID-based access control.

 ---

-## 📄 Licença
+## 📄 License

-Este projeto é de uso educacional e para portfólio pessoal.
-Para uso comercial ou contribuições, entre em contato com o autor.
+This project is for educational and personal portfolio use.
+For commercial use or contributions, please contact the author.